jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 plot(model)
 ```

-Which plots the following images

 ![R Plots](../img/rplots.png)

 <!-- First, we will recreate these plots in Python and then we'll go into interpretation of them towards the end of this blog post. -->

-Our goal is to recreate these plots and provide some insight into their meaning and interpret them in the case of the Boston housing dataset.
+Our goal is to recreate these R plots using Python and provide some insight into their meaning in the Boston housing dataset.

 We'll begin by importing the relevant libraries necessary for building our plots and reading in the data.